My Favorite White Bean Chili Recipe

 - 3/4 tsp dried oregano

 - 1/8 tsp cayenne pepper

 - 2 cups diced cooked chicken or turkey

 - 1 1/2 cups grated Monterrey Jack cheese

 - 1 jalapeño or serrano pepper, chopped (optional)

 Note: If you don't like spicy, drop the cayenne pepper above which results in a wonderful tasty thick soup.

 - To a soup pot, add the beans, chicken broth, garlic, and half of the onions.
 Bring to a boil.
-Lower the heat and simmer until the beans are very soft.
-Simmer for 3 hours or more.
+Lower the heat and simmer until the beans are very soft, 3 hours or more.
 As necessary, add more water or thin broth.
-After cooking for 3 hours, test to see if the beans are still hard or stiff.
-Cook to taste.
+After 3 hours, test at intervals to make sure the beans are no longer hard or crunchy.

 - Saute remaining onions in oil until tender.
-With chilies and seasonings mixed thoroughly, add to bean mixture.
+Mix with chiles and seasonings and add to bean mixture.
 Add chicken and continue to simmer 1 hour.
-Check seasonings, add jalapeño or Serrano for desired level of hotness (see note above regarding spiciness).
+Check seasonings, and add jalapeño or serrano chile for desired level of hotness (see note above regarding spiciness).

 - Serve topped with grated cheese.
 Garnish with cilantro, chopped fresh tomato, salsa, chopped scallions, and/or guacamole.
 Serve with fresh, warmed flour tortillas or tortilla chips.